openhab/org.openhab.binding.zwave/doc/benext/molite_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-It is possible to send a wake up notification on user interaction.
-To do this press and hold the tamper switch for four seconds (mount the device).
+<p&gtIt is possible to send a wake up notification on user interaction.
+To do this press and hold the tamper switch for four seconds (mount the device).</p&gt

 ## Channels